jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 People love promotions.
 If you offer a 50% discount for 1 week you can sell more during that week than over the entire year.

+What works well for promotions is also seasonal discounts.
+Black Friday, Holidays, Summer promotions, back-to-school promotions, etc.

+Depending on your product you can also offer promotions where people are deciding whether to use it in the off-season.

+For example Zwift - virtual cycling app is most popular in the winter months.
+Usually around November or December is when people are debating whether they should try indoor biking, and which platform to choose.
+That's a good time to run a promotion.
+Another good time is after the season: in March/April, when people are going back to outdoor biking, throwing 3 months for free if you buy a yearly subscription might be attractive.
+Especially because they still remember the good experiences they had during the winter months.
+In July they will probably forget...unless there are forest fires, and it's unhealthy to bike outside.
+Another good opportunity to run a promotion.

+LeetCode runs promotions usually around holidays.
+This is a time of code freezes when engineers have more spare time for coding.
+Getting a LeetCode subscription is much more likely than during deadline times.

-You have to be careful though, and always consider the cost of promotions.
+You have to be careful when running promotions.
+Always consider the cost of promotions.
 If you run large-scale promotions it can kill your profits.
 People who would buy your product anyway will buy it at discount, and instead of profiting from selling more, you may end up losing more money.

 <h3>Referral Program</h3>

 Incentivizing users to refer your product to friends might be effective if incentives are attractive enough.
-You can offer monetary rewards, additional product features or some internal loyalty points.
+You can offer monetary rewards, additional product features, or some internal loyalty points.

-For exmaple, Discover offer $50 for every friend you invite to start account with them.
-Your friend also gets $50.
-Thus, cost of acquiring customer is $100!
+For example, Discover offers <span>$</span>50 for every friend you invite to start an account with them.
+Your friend also gets <span>$</span>50.
+Thus, the cost of acquiring customers is $100!
 Make sure to run analysis before running such referral programs as they can be exploited, and very costly.

+Running a referral program is not easy.
+You need:

+- a mechanism to track who signed up through a referral
+- keep track of how many referrals the given user has, and maybe even the lifecycle of referred customers
+- keep track of potential rewards that should be awarded
+- you need to shield from exploiting your program: i.e., one person can create multiple fake accounts, and cash out the referrals
+- you need to keep track of the cost and ROI of the program all the time

 <h3>Growth Hacks</h3>

-In addition to larger initiatives described above, you can also try simpler, faster to implements growth hacks:
+In addition to the larger initiatives described above, you can also try simpler, faster-to-implement ways to grow - growth hacks.

+Growth hacks, are small changes that can implement quickly, and power your user's growth.

+Some example growth hacks you can apply to your product:

-- Change Content - make it shorter and show DIRECT VALUE for the user; explain what is user getting by engaging with your product or taking particular action.
+- Change Content - make it shorter and show DIRECT VALUE for the user; explain what is user getting by engaging with your product or taking a particular action.
 - Change CTA (Call To Action) content or color of text or background.
 - Add some unit/text/CTA to some impactful view - if you want people to take some action, upsell it where you get the most traffic.
 - Add insights or remove not needed insights - people like seeing stats about how they are doing; e.g., if they listed something for sale, a notification saying “your product got X views in the last Y days” can increase engagement.
 Even without any explicit call to action in content, people tend to engage with the product to find out more.
 Strava is pretty good about it.
 Sometimes they send emails, like your monthly summary: “you ran X miles last month”.
 I found myself going to check more details about my performance in the app very often.
 It’s working!
 - Improve performance (removing things from page/view helps with perf, adding things hurts perf) - better performance can lead to growth as users can be more productive, and less frustrated when using your app or website.
+It's also good for SEO.
-- Remove some not needed unit/text/CTA - an often overlooked growth hack is to just remove some of the least impactful or not relevant anymore things from your product.
-It’s very easy to end up with [feature bloat](https://developerexperience.io/problems/unnecessary-features), but product teams rarely audit them and deprecate/remove
+- Remove some not needed unit/text/CTA - an often overlooked growth hack is to just remove some of the least impactful or not relevant any more things from your product.
+It’s very easy to end up with [feature bloat](https://developerexperience.io/problems/unnecessary-features), but product teams rarely audit and remove them.
-- Prefil form with defaults (e.g., do not ask the user to select a subscription plan, preselect most popular for them) - reducing friction in forms can drastically increase completion rate, which can lead to significant increase in sales.
+- Prefill the form with defaults (e.g., do not ask the user to select a subscription plan, preselect the most popular plan for them) - reducing friction in forms can drastically increase the completion rate, which can lead to a significant increase in sales.
-- Change number of items shown - if you are displaying, e.g., newest 4 items, consider displaying 6 or just 2 or 3.
+- Change the number of items shown - if you are displaying, e.g., the newest 4 items, consider displaying 6 or just 2 or 3.
 If you display less, you may score performance gains.
-Displaying more may lead to more impact as people have more opportunities for engagement.
+Displaying more may lead to more impact as people have more choices and opportunities for engagement.

-You can find a lot of different growth hacks in [Aladdin Happy’s](https://twitter.com/happyaladdin) books [TOP 101 Growth Hacks](https://amzn.to/3KSQolz) and [TOP 101 Growth Hacks 2](https://amzn.to/3wgENsz).
+You can find a lot of different growth hack ideas in [Aladdin Happy’s](https://twitter.com/happyaladdin) books [TOP 101 Growth Hacks](https://amzn.to/3KSQolz) and [TOP 101 Growth Hacks 2](https://amzn.to/3wgENsz).
 Both books contain 202 different ideas.
-This can help you with brainstorming your own ideas.
+This can help you with brainstorming your ideas.

 <h2>What to work on?
 Use ICE framework</h2>

 Coming up with ideas never was the biggest problem for my teams.
 We always had more ideas than what we could execute.
-Our brainstorm sessions (powered by [mural](https://www.mural.co/)) always produced 100s of ideas.
-The dillema was *what* to work on.
+Our brainstorming sessions (powered by [mural](https://www.mural.co/)) always produced 100s of ideas.
+The dilemma was *what* to work on.

-The simple framework that can help you prioritize your ideas is [ICE Framework](https://ladder.io/blog/growth-strategy).
-[ICE](https://ladder.io/blog/growth-strategy) stands for Impact, Confidence, Ease of implementation.
-You score ideas on a scale of 1-10 in every category, and then rank them by summing it up.
-I’ve seen a lot of engineers throughout my career focusing too much on impact, while totally neglecting ease of implementation.
+The simple framework that can help you prioritize ideas is [ICE Framework](https://ladder.io/blog/growth-strategy).
+[ICE](https://ladder.io/blog/growth-strategy) stands for Impact, Confidence, and Ease of implementation.
+You score ideas on a scale of 1-10 in every category, and then rank them by summing them up.

+I’ve seen a lot of engineers throughout my career focusing too much on impact, while neglecting ease of implementation.

 Examples:

+- Redesign landing page:
+    * Impact: 7
+    * Confidence: 6
-- Redesign landing page (Impact: 7, Confidence: 5, Ease of implementation: 3, ICE score: 15).
+    * Ease of implementation: 3
+    * ICE score: 16
-- Create a new notification (Impact: 3, Confidence: 6, Ease of Implementation: 7, ICE score: 16).
+- Create a new notification:
+    * Impact: 3
+    * Confidence: 6
+    * Ease of Implementation: 9
+    * ICE score: 18
+- Launch product in India:
+    * Impact: 9
+    * Confidence: 5
+    * Ease of Implementation: 1
+    * ICE score: 15

-Do this for all potential projects, narrow your list down to top 10, and start working on the first one.
+Do this for all potential projects, narrow your list down to the top 10, and start working on the first one.
 You can keep other ideas in the backlog, but don’t focus on them too much to not get too distracted.
 You should always be focused on 1 idea, keep 10 in mind, and the rest keep in the backlog.

 <h3>How to estimate impact and confidence?
 Opportunity sizing</h3>

 There is no straightforward formula for estimating ease of implementation.
 It depends on the engineers, their familiarity with the product, etc. However, you can estimate impact and confidence with opportunity sizing.

 For example: you want to upsell a new product you are selling by creating a Facebook ad.
 You can estimate the number of people who will see the ad.
-Based on that you can estimate the number of people who will click on it, and the number of people who will make a purchase after visiting the product page.
+Based on that you can estimate the number of people who will click on it, and the number of people who will purchase after visiting the product page.

 Let’s say your ad will be seen by 100,000 people.
 Based on your past experiences, targeting quality or by just guesstimating based on some data found online about funnel performance, you can estimate your ad’s CTR.
 Let’s say it would be 2%.
 This gives you 2000 people visiting your landing page.
 How many people will buy the product?
-Ideally you can estimate that based on the % of people who buy a product after visiting your landing page.
+Ideally, you can estimate that based on the % of people who buy a product after visiting your landing page.
 If you’ve seen that 1% of people who land on the product page buy it (that would be pretty good!) then your opportunity size is 1% of 2000 = 20 products.

-You can do similar estimation for notifications or other growth channels.
+You can do a similar estimation for notifications or other growth channels.

 Note: be aware of cannibalization.
 If you reach the same people with 2 growth channels they won’t produce a sum of expected results.
 I.e., if someone sees your ad twice you probably won’t double the number of visits.
 Maybe you will increase visits by 20-30%.

-For more about opportunity sizing checkout [this](https://builtin.com/product/opportunity-sizing), [this](https://medium.com/related-works-inc/intro-to-opportunity-sizing-ce9d7e5a29c4) or [that](https://segment.com/academy/grow-using-data/finding-growth-opportunities-in-your-product/).
+For more about opportunity sizing check out [this](https://builtin.com/product/opportunity-sizing), [this](https://medium.com/related-works-inc/intro-to-opportunity-sizing-ce9d7e5a29c4) or [that](https://segment.com/academy/grow-using-data/finding-growth-opportunities-in-your-product/).

 <h2>Lessons Learned</h2>